-The Science Of Tarot
+The True Science Of Tarot Cards

 Given I am often around academics for whom “rational” thinking is considered deeply important, I often laugh warmly when hearing about the “unscientific” aspects of Tarot.
 This is the viewpoint of those for whom any spiritual-based practice is considered inherently nonsense and any importance placed on it anathema.
 But then “rational” thinking depends upon the definition one uses for rational — does it need to be wholly provable, factual, and quantitative (vs. qualitative), or adherent to the scientific method?
 And is the ignorance about Tarot — Tarot having been used since at least the Renaissance as a means of understanding externally an interior process that can help lead to certain thought or action an excuse to disregard its uses and benefits from a philosophical and psychological perspective?

 There are three different, but related “rational” means of approaching Tarot: psychology, hard science in terms of probability theory, and philosophy.
 I’ll handle the less supposedly “scientific” of the two first — the ones that “hard” science sometimes scoffs about, but nevertheless, these are (and should be) considered “rational” and important to any discourse regarding the “human animal.”

 One of these is psychology.
 There have been many different academic articles written about tarot and their psychological relevance—including the use of tarot (particularly Major Arcana) as a psychological tool.
 Carl Gustav Jung in his formation of Analytical Psychology identified certain theories that are deeply relevant.
 These include the notion of archetypes, individuation, and synchronicity.